moskensoap/MUR-packages/README.md

 # How to use

 ## Rules of this repository

+1.Package Name of this repository begins with `mur__`.

-1.Repackaged binaries are stored in /opt/bin.
+2.Repackaged binaries are stored in /opt/bin.

-2.The original directory structure of repackaged packages is preserved in /opt/share/${pkgname}.
+3.The original directory structure of repackaged packages is preserved in /opt/share/${pkgname}.

+4.Packages which depends or makedepends on repackaged packages, are installed in /opt.

-3.Executable linkers are located in appropriate bin directories within the build system structure.
+5.Executable linkers are located in appropriate bin directories within the build system structure.

-4.Fully compiled original packages, sourced from various repositories or categories, are installed in /usr/local.
+6.Fully compiled original packages, sourced from various repositories or categories, are installed in /usr/local.

 ## Integrating PATH for Global Access (Optional but Recommended)